Tannirbhavi Beach

-Tannirbhavi beach is a beach in Mangalore, Karnataka, India.
+Tannirbhavi beach is a beach in Mangaluru, Karnataka, India.
 It is one of the most popular tourist destinations in coastal Karnataka.
 Along with the beach, Sultan Battery, Tannirbavi Tree Park & the proposed Marine museum are also the tourist attractions.
 It can be reached either by land near Kuloor Bridge or by ferry via Gurupura river from Sultan Battery.

-Tannirbhavi (also spelled as Tannirbavi) is one of the popular beaches in Mangalore city, and comes second in popularity next to Panambur beach.
+Tannirbhavi (also spelled as Tannirbavi) is one of the popular beaches in Mangaluru city, and comes second in popularity next to Panambur beach.
+It is also called as Thandrai in Tulu language.
 Tannirbhavi beach has some basic facilities like lifeguards, proper toilets, a parking lot, a couple of small eateries and concrete benches.

 On the other side of the land strip of the beach there is a barge-mounted 220 MW power plant set up by the GMR Group.
-It is located at a distance of 12 km from Mangalore.
+It is located at a distance of 12 km from Mangaluru.

 Tannirbhavi Tree Park

 Tannirbhavi Tree Park is set up in an area of 15 hectares near Tannirbhavi Beach.
 It is an initiate by Karnataka Forest Department.
 The Tree Park includes tree species found in the Western Ghats and also the trees/plants are herbal and have medical importance.
 It has various sculptures depicting the culture of the region — Tulu Nadu such as Yakshagana and Buta Kola.